Interview with Joyce White

 How do you balance your schedules and artistic goals with everyday life?

 My husband loves my writing, and he helps me with the housework so I can spend my ‘feeling good time,’ writing.
-I didn’t start writing till I retired.
+I didn’t start writing until I retired.
 I design and make sterling silver rings during the summer and write more during the winter.

 What do you aim to evoke in the readers of your books?